 Construction of the sprawling Saturn 3 set in Shepperton Studios, outside London, took 79 craftsmen four months to complete.
 The result was one of the largest self-contained sets ever constructed in England.
 It occupied the entire area of Shepperton’s enormous A and B stages, with the dividing doors between the two stages opened up to house the set, which ran a continuous 280 feet and stretched wall to wall across the 120-foot-wide stages.

 Production designer Craig said of the set: “From the outside, it looked like an enormous beached whale, propped in place by miles of tubular scaffolding.
 Inside, it had two central areas – one for the workrooms and moonbuggy garage, the other for living and guest quarters.
 They were linked by serpentine connecting corridors resembling worm holes hewn from black lava rock.
 They were so winding and complex – some curved, some straight, some level and some sloping off to infinity.”

 The set was so vast in fact, with its labyrinthine maze of connecting tunnels, the crew found themselves continually getting lost during the first few weeks of filming.
 To rectify this, a draftsman’s diagram of the set was posted at the sound stage entrance to help the crew plot their way to whatever area they were shooting in.

-Oscar-winning mechanical effects supervisor Colin Chilvers, who had worked previously with Barry on Superman: The Movie, was charged with the construction of the robot Hector.
+Oscar-winning mechanical effects supervisor Colin Chilvers, who had worked previously with Barry on Superman: The Movie, was hired to supervise the film’s many practical effects – most notably – the robot Hector himself.
 Based on the anatomical drawings of Leonardo DaVinci, the eight foot droid took two years to perfect at a cost of over a million dollars.